Center of Excellence in Southeast Asian Linguistics

 We’re excited to share that researchers, students, and collaborators from ChulaSEAL (Center of Excellence in Southeast Asian Linguistics, Chulalongkorn University) took part in TAI 2025 (Tone and Intonation), held from May 16–18, 2025 in Herrsching am Ammersee, Germany and hosted by the Institute for Phonetics and Speech Processing at LMU Munich.

 ChulaSEAL members presented three studies, all focusing on tone and register systems in Southeast Asian languages.
+Furthermore, they also collaborated in other two studies conducted by ChulaSEAL collaborators.

 Going Beyond Average Contours in the Study of Tone Variation and Change: A Case Study from Thai Tone 4